sailscastshq/docs.sailscasts.com/docs/sails-pay/bachs-connect.md

 })
 ```

-The adapter maps `accountId` to Bachs' connected-account header.
+For transfer recovery, the adapter maps `accountId` to
+`X-Connected-Account-ID`.
+Bachs uses the distinct `X-Account-Id` header for
+account-scoped balances, destinations, and withdrawals.
 A recovery only
 succeeds while the connected account still has the available balance.

 ## Check available balances